DhavalSharma19/ISSU_Tool_Automation/README.md

 ### Incompatibility Check :- <br>
 Execute command "show incompatibility-all nxos + <issu_image>"

-First we execute the command "show boot mode".
-If this shows an error means LXC ISSU is not supported on current image/device and the function will show a warning and boot mode will be native.<br>

 ### Validate_ISSU :- <br>
 Takes arguments : logger, device, img_name, upgrade_type, upgrade_subtype, lxc_issu. <br>